Title: Merchant Marine and Navy Seaman, Civil War

 Plot Location: Naval 2, Row 13, Grave 18

-As a boy, Jim Dunbar must have been instilled by his uncle with a love of the sea.
+As a boy, Jim Dunbar must have been instilled by his uncle with a love of sails and the sea.
 When he was 11 he was employed as a ship’s boy and had paperwork to prove it, shown here.

 Trans-Atlantic shipping was being disrupted by British naval vessels, attempting to restrict U.S. trade with France.
 They boarded American merchant ships and hijacked crew members they claimed were British subjects.
 “Impressment,” as it was known, had been a recurring problem since Colonial times, so Congress passed an act in 1796 to protect American merchant seamen.

 Life on the sea was easier than life on land for a single black man in Antebellum America.
 Jim was employed on ships in what is known as the Merchant Marine.
 The term is used to describe civilian commercial vessels and those who operate them, being registered in a certain country.
-The Merchant Marine is not a branch of the service; merchant mariners transport cargo and passengers for profit during peacetime, but they can be also called upon to deliver troops and military supplies in wartime.
+The Merchant Marine is not a formal branch of the service; merchant mariners transport cargo and passengers for profit during peacetime, but they can be also called upon to deliver troops and military supplies in wartime.

 Support the Friends of Mount Moriah